Why pitched roof extensions are favoured among architects above other styles

 Cons of a pitched roof extension

-- The design, roof slope and angle, and materials are key to a successful pitched roof extension — get any wrong and the finished product will look inappropriate to the existing house.
+- Complexity: The design, roof slope and angle, and materials are key to a successful pitched roof extension – get any of these wrong and the finished product will look inappropriate to the existing house.

-- The composition of the structure means there is increased burden placed on the foundations which may impact the depth of the required footings for the extension.
+- Composition: The composition of the structure means there is an increased burden placed on the foundations that may impact the depth of the required footings for the extension.

-- Personal taste — flat roofs generally offer a more contemporary look which appeals to different homeowners.
+- Personal taste: Some may feel that flat roofs offer a more contemporary look which appeals to certain homeowners.

 Pitched roof extension costs

-"Estimating jobs like pitched roof extension in the current market has its difficulties," explains Brian Berry, Chief Executive of the Federation of Master Builders (FMB).
+"Calculating extension costs like a pitched roof extension in the current market has its difficulties," explains Brian Berry, Chief Executive of the Federation of Master Builders (FMB).
 "We are seeing material costs at all-time highs.
-This increase is driven by a range of issues such as inflation, export duties, the war in Ukraine and energy costs.
+This increase is driven by a range of issues such as inflation, export duties, the war in Ukraine and energy costs."

-"This is putting immense pressure on the bottom lines of small, local builders.
-98% of small builders reported higher material costs on Q1 2022, with 83% of builders putting up their prices.
-This rise in cost, may understandably push customers to look for cheap and quick solutions.
-However, I urge extreme caution when looking for quotes, a good builder is a busy builder and may not come cheap.
-We would recommend collecting at least 3 quotes and using a service like the FMB’s ‘Find a Builder’ tool to ensure you are getting a quality builder.
+"This rise in cost may understandably push customers to look for cheap and quick solutions.
+However, I urge extreme caution when looking for quotes, a good builder is a busy builder and may not come cheap," advises Brian.

 FAQs